sg-developer-portal/TechBiz-Documentation-Clone/invite-users.md

 | <div style="width:270px">Field Name</div>  | Description |
 | :------------------------------------------ |:-------------|
 | **Email address**| Enter the organisation email address of the public officer or vendor who requires a TechPass account.
 | **TechPass username** | This field is required if you are requesting TechPass account for a vendor.
-Enter required username for the TechPass account.
+Enter the required username for the TechPass account.
 | **First name,** **Last name,** **Contact number,** **Organisation, and Department**| Enter the required details.<br />Note: **Department** is optional.
 | **Is onboarding to SEED required?** | Indicate **Yes** if the public officer or vendor needs SEED provisioning.<br />Note: SEED provisioning is needed to access SGTS services or products from the Internet device.
 | **Reason** | Enter the **Reason** why the public officer or vendor needs a TechPass account.